Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Will Disney+ Ban Me for Using a VPN?

-No, Disney+ will not suspend and/or deactivate your account if you’re caught using a VPN.
-We’ve been testing numerous VPNs with Disney+ since 2019, and our original account remains active.
+No, Disney+ won’t suspend and/or deactivate your account if you’re caught using a VPN.
+We’ve been testing numerous VPNs with Disney+ since 2019, and our original test account remains active.

 Where Is Disney+ Available?

-Disney+ has expanded significantly since launching and is now available in over 100 countries.
-However it remains unavailable in the following locations, which means you’ll need a VPN to access:
+Disney+ has expanded significantly since launch and is now available in over 100 countries.
+However it remains unavailable in the locations below, where you’ll need a VPN to watch:

 South America & Central America: Belize, French Guiana, Guyana.